mlua-rs/rlua/README.md

     longjmp over your Rust stack frames, this is a bug!
   * If you can somehow handle a panic in a Rust callback from Lua, this is a bug.
+  * If you detect that, after catching a panic, a `Lua` or handle method is triggering other bugs or there is a Lua stack space leak, this is a bug.
+    `rlua` instances are supposed to remain fully usable in the face of user triggered panics.
+This guarantee does NOT extend to panics marked with "rlua internal error" simply because that is already indicative of a separate bug, but it may be true in many cases anyway.